Why Collect Cord Blood?

 Umbilical cord blood can be used to treat more than 80 diseases, including blood cancers like leukemia and lymphoma.
-Obstetricians, who so generously give of their time to collect cord blood, are essential in helping patients get the transplant they need.
+Obstetricians and other delivery team members are essential in helping these patients get the lifesaving transplant they need through donated cord blood.
+Research shows that OBGYNs play a significant role in educating and encouraging mothers about cord blood donation.

 How We Help